DarkWav/EAC/README.md

 # This Plugin is for ImagicalMine: [ImagicalMine.net](http://adf.ly/1YbrDu)

-# This plugin blocks ForceGameMode, OneHit and Unkillable.
+# This plugin blocks ForceGameMode, OneHit, Unkillable, AntiKnockBack and ForceField.

 #Warning: This Plugin may be / is incompatible with Genisys because it was made for ImagicalMine!
 You Won´t get support if you´re using Genisys!